diannaofengzi/datura-ctf/README.md

 Memory dumps can be analyzed using the [Volatility Framework](https://www.volatilityfoundation.org/) <span style="color:red">❤️</span> .

-I recommand using **volatility 3** so you do not have to bother with profiles (finding it was often a pain in vol2).
+I recommand using **volatility 3** so you do not have to bother with profiles (finding it was sometiles a pain in vol2).

 The documentation can be found [here](https://volatility3.readthedocs.io)